subshell/helm-charts/charts/sophora-server/alerting-runbook.md

 ### SophoraServerAPISlow

-**Severity:** medium
+**Severity:** high

-**Summary:** The API of the server exhibits a response time exceeding 150ms for more than 5 minutes at the 95th percentile.
+**Summary:** The API of the server exhibits a response time exceeding 300ms for more than 15 minutes at the 95th percentile.

 **Remediation steps:**